ajslater/codex/README.md

 Codex should work on Windows, but I do not understand the binary requirements.
 I suggest using the other operating system package lists as a guide.
-If you get it working, please [help me](https://github.com/ajslater/codex/issues) replace this section with something informative.
+If you get it working, please [help me](https://github.com/ajslater/codex/issues) replace this section with something useful.

 In the mean time, Windows users will have the easiest experience relying on Docker.